mdippery/rack-pesticide/README.md

-# Rack Block Semalt
+# Rack Pesticide

-The semalt.com crawler is a bit shady and, if nothing else, pollutes your logs with hits and doesn't respect robots.txt.
-This gem makes it simple to block semalt.com's crawler.
+Rack Pesticide blocks annoying and shady crawlers and websites that pollute your logs with their HTTP referrer information.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rack-block-semalt'
+    gem 'rack-pesticide'

 And then execute: